dillionlim/brainhack-til-2025/README.md

 ### Preprocessing

-To handle the augmentations and the layout, all images were preprocessed using **median blur** (to remove salt and pepper noise) and **OTSU thresholding** (to remove as much 'ghost text' as possible without degrading the original text too much). **CLAHE** (Contrast Limited Adaptive Histogram Equalization) was tried as well to enhance constrast.
-Although it made the image look slightly clearer, the score did not improve with it.
+To handle the augmentations and the layout, all images were preprocessed using **median blur** (to remove salt and pepper noise) and **OTSU thresholding** (to remove as much 'ghost text' as possible without degrading the original text too much).

 Final preprocessing pipeline:
 ```python